-Investors should furthermore note that, on 18 April 2023, the European Commission adopted a proposal to adjust and further strengthen the EU's existing bank crisis management and deposit insurance (CMDI) framework, with a focus on medium-sized and smaller banks.
+Furthermore, it should be noted that, on 18 April 2023, the European Commission adopted a proposal to adjust and further strengthen the EU's existing bank crisis management and deposit insurance (the "CMDI Proposal") framework, with a focus on medium-sized and smaller banks.
 The proposal would enable authorities to organise the orderly market exit for a failing bank of any size and business model, with a broad range of tools.
 In particular, it would facilitate the use of industry-funded safety nets to shield depositors in banking crises, such as by transferring them from an ailing bank to a healthy one.
 Such use of safety nets must only be a complement to the banks' internal loss absorption capacity, which remains the first line of defence.
-Investors should note that a final reform may have an impact on the current supervisory and resolution powers applicable to credit institutions (such as Belfius Bank).
-If implemented as proposed, one element of the proposal would mean that the Warrants will no longer rank pari passu with any deposits of Belfius Bank.
-Instead, the Warrants would rank junior in right of payment to the claims of all depositors.
-As such, there may be an increased risk of an investor losing all or some of its investment.
+If implemented as proposed, this may have an impact on the current supervisory and resolution powers applicable to credit institutions (such as Belfius Bank).
+The current CMDI Proposal proposes (i) to abolish the 'super-preference' of deposit guarantee schemes in order to extend the privilege of depositors to a broader group of depositors that currently benefit from the privilege (this would mean that the privilege no longer only applies to depositors for deposits protected by the deposit protection regime); (ii) to create a single-tier ranking for all deposits (covered deposits and deposit guarantee schemes' claims, non-covered deposits of households and small and medium enterprises, other noncovered deposits); and (iii) all deposits relative to ordinary unsecured claims would be preferred.
+Nevertheless, even though such legislative reform is aimed at improving the situation of depositors and holders of Savings Certificates, it is uncertain what the final legislative texts will provide and what their impact will be.